nikcleju/IT_Course/Labs/TestSubjects.md

         * declare one large vector of `unsigned char` for input bits
         * open the input file and read everything into the input vector
         * for every bit in the input vector
-            * if the bit is 1:
-                * do XOR of the next 17 bits with the bits in $g$
+            * if the bit is 1, do XOR starting from this bit with the 17 bits in $g$
         * there will be 16 bits remaining at the end of the original input vector (the CRC-16 value)
         * then: